JonasLoos/ipynb2gh-page/README.md

 # ipynb2gh-page

 Display a jupyter notebook using github pages.
+Adjust the notebook name and further settings in `.github/workflows/deploy-ipynb-page.yml`.

 ## Setup